-Councils must submit their application by 8 February 2021
+Councils to submit their application by 7 February 2022

-IPART encourages councils to submit their applications as early as possible.

-IPART will generally not accept late applications unless the council has applied for an extension for circumstances that are beyond the council's control, and IPART has granted it.
+We encourage councils to submit their applications as early as possible.
+Late applications will not be accepted unless the council has applied for an extension for exceptional circumstances, and IPART has granted it.